Jeff Temples Managing Partner

 A graduate of the old Columbia High School and Newberry College, he played college basketball for the legendary Coach Nield Gordon.
-He is a member of SCFDA, NFDA, current member, past president and sgt. at arms of the Eau Claire Rotary Club, past member of the Spring Valley Rotary Club.
+He is a member of SCFDA, NFDA, former member, past president and Sgt. at Arms of the Eau Claire Rotary Club, past member of the Spring Valley Rotary Club.
 John is also a Paul Harris Fellow.
 He is a member of the Newberry College Lettermans Club, the Earlewood Community Citizens Organization and member of Washington Street United Methodist Church.
 John has been a professional Drummer for the Endless Summer Dance Band for over 20 years.
-He has been married for 37 years to Betsy Goldstine Halloran, a retired guidance counselor.
+He has been married for 40 years to Betsy Goldstine Halloran, a retired guidance counselor.
 He has two daughters, Mandy H. Medlock and Lauren E. Halloran as well as 2 grandchildren.
 He is also a South Carolina Certified Pre-need Life Insurance Agent.

 Lee P. Butler Office Manager

 Lee was born in Germany, and at age 4 her family moved to the United States and settled in New Jersey.
 She was a graduate of Audubon High School.
 Her first job lasted over 10 years, starting out as a bank teller.
 She attended night school through Pierce Jr. College, earning a promotion to assistant branch manager.
 She moved to Maryland in 1985 and to South Carolina in 2005.
 Lee has held various positions in accounting and as Director of Operations for non-profit organizations for the past 20 years.
 She has 12 years of experience in funeral home office administration.
 She enjoys cooking, gardening and spending time with family and friends.
 She has two sons, Jim and Dan and two cats, Princess and Moogie.
 Lee is a member of Main Street United Methodist Church, Columbia, SC.